Equation of state for hot hyperonic neutron star matter: Composition and Equation of state

 Although not very clear from the plots in Fig.~\ref{fig:EoS}, similar conclusions can be drawn about the effects of temperature and hyperons on the $\epsilon (\rho_B)$ dependence.
 It is also worth pointing out that the EoS becomes stiffer as one increases the lepton fraction in the neutrino trapped case.
 In the previous section we saw that, in the absence of neutrinos, the appearance of hyperons implied a deleptonization of matter, which in turns makes the EoS softer.
 In contrast, when the lepton fraction is fixed, this mechanism is not possible since the total density of the leptons remains constant.
 As a consequence, the EoS in the neutrino trapped case is stiffer than that in which neutrinos have diffused out of the core of the star.

 The behavior of the entropy per particle $S/A$ as a function of the baryon density confirms the aforementioned conclusions.
 As expected, the entropy per particle increases with temperature but the effect is larger when hyperons are included.
 As the density increases, the entropy per particle in the nucleonic case decreases.
 Hyperons slow down this decrease and even change the monotonous behaviour of the curve in a certain density range in some cases (see the neutrino-free case at low temperatures).
 Many of the properties of the stars, such as the mass-radius relation, are usually computed assuming that an isentropic profile and, therefore, a change in the trend of the entropy can have an impact on these properties.
 We also observe that the presence of hyperons can serve as temperature control mechanism, making the temperature almost constant throughout the most dense parts of the core.
-This conclusion is confirmed with other models too, in particular, for the calculation performed at constant entropy per baryon in Ref.~\cite{Raduta:2020fdn} employing the DDME2Y model.
+This is better seen in Fig.~\ref{fig:t_profile}, where we show the temperature profile of $\beta{-}$ stable matter at constant entropy per baryon ($S/A = 1$).
+It is clear that when hyperons are included, the temperature tends to a constant value as we increase the density, thus corroborating the aforementioned statement that hyperons serve as a temperature control mechanism.
+The effect is stronger in the neutrino free case when the abundance of hyperons is not hindered by the conservation of the lepton number.
+This conclusion is also confirmed with other models too, in particular, for the calculation performed at constant entropy per baryon in Ref.~\cite{Raduta:2020fdn} employing the DDME2Y model.